 Winding things down, and almost mirroring our entrance into Florida, I again captured a neighborhood scene.
 Early morning as the sun began waking up.
-More of the following images can be seen in my American Neighborhoods series.

 I hope you’ve enjoyed reading about my experience!
 I’m very fortunate to have an amazingly supportive family and friends.